intmus/inttheory22-23/_04-intro-rhythm/b1-compoundmeter.md

 - the defining characteristic of all *compound* meters
 - what the top and bottom numbers mean in a compound time signature
 - what *duple*, *triple*, and *quadruple* mean when describing a compound meter
-- "theoretically ideal" rhythmic notation (e.g. beaming) in compound meters
 - a list of common meters in *compound duple*, *compound triple*, and *compound quadruple*
 - the common beat-counting system that we'll be using in this course (written in the "Compound Quadruple" example)
-- how to decide whether 3/4 (or 3/8, 3/16, etc.) is a simple or compound meter
+- "theoretically ideal" rhythmic notation (e.g. beaming) in compound meters

 {% capture ex1 %}X:1
 T:Common examples of compound duple meters with correct beaming